BREISAMU/portfolio/index.md

 ## Projects
 [GopherGuessr](https://github.com/Divyesh-Thirukonda/gopherguessr): A campus-wide location guessing game, built off 1000+ crowd-sourced photos and played more than 15,0000 times.
 This was a group project through UMN's Social Coding club, my role involved designing a user authentication and profiling system in PostgreSQL and JS, as well as reducing game latency through Apache Kafka and websocket protocol integration.
+Very much inspired by GeoGuessr.

 [Pro Football Reference API](https://github.com/BREISAMU/pro-football-reference-api): An external web-scraping powered API servicing GET requests to 10,000+ Pro Football Reference data tables.
 Allows for free, easy access to the extensive data provided by Pro Football Reference.
 This API was documented, tested and managed API using Postman, and containerized using Docker.